emsesp/docs/How-the-EMS-bus-works.md

 | Thermostat (0x17) | 0x91    | RC30StatusMessage | returns current and set temperatures                | 60 seconds |
 | Thermostat (0x17) | 0xA3    | RCTempMessage     | returns temp values from external (outdoor) sensors | 60 seconds |

-Refer to the code in `ems.cpp` for further explanation on how to parse these message types and also reference the EMS Wiki.

 ### EMS Reading and Writing

 Telegrams can only be sent after the Master (boiler) sends a poll to the receiving device.
 The response can be a read command to request data or a write command to send data.
 At the end of the transmission a poll response is sent from the client (`<ID> <BRK>`) to say we're all done and free up the bus for other clients.